Kathryn Albers

-Kathryn M. Albers is an American scientist.
-She is a professor of neurobiology and medicine at the University of Pittsburgh School of Medicine.
+Kathryn M. Albers is an American professor of neurobiology and medicine at the University of Pittsburgh School of Medicine.
 She is known for her research on nerve growth and the impact on sensory nerve abilities undergoing disfunction.

 Early career and education

 Albers obtained her Ph.D. from Stony Brook University in 1985.
 Following this, she finished her postdoctoral training at the University of Chicago in 1990 in cellular and molecular biology.
 She is a Fellow of the American Association for the Advancement of Science.
 Topics in her research involve the growth and growth factors of skin and nerves.

 Achievements

 In 2011, Albers became a Helen H. Molinari Memorial Lecturer.
 In addition, since 1992, she has been a part of the society for neuroscience.
 Lastly, she has been a member of the American Association for the Advancement of Science since 2001.